Pence’s Office Blocked Health Officials From TV to Boost Trump’s Ratings: Report

 While a more traditional administration with a less fractious relationship with the media would want to ensure the largest audience possible for messages of public health — the most effective tool in tamping down the spread of the coronavirus to date — the Trump administration wants to ensure the president can relive the rush of attention from his reality-TV career.
 Though the efficacy of the briefings is waning as Trump takes the television appearances as an opportunity to remind Americans he used to sleep with models, the president is still boasting of his ratings as Americans die by the thousands:

 Trump’s insensitivity in a time of crisis is not without precedent.
 Three years ago this summer, he jump shot rolls of paper towels into a crowd in Puerto Rico, where almost 3,000 Americans died in a hurricane from which the island still hasn’t fully recovered.
-On another day, in 2001, in which almost 3,000 Americans perished, Trump went on TV to inform the audience that he now had the tallest building in downtown Manhattan.
+Nineteen years ago, on another day in which almost 3,000 Americans perished, Trump went on TV to inform the audience that he now had the tallest building in downtown Manhattan.